Praxxav/bynry_assesment/Readme.md

-# StockFlow Assessment - My Solution Explained Simply
+# StockFlow Assessment - My Solution

-Hey!
-Here's how I solved the three parts of the StockFlow assessment.
-I tried to keep everything clean and easy to understand.

-## Part 1: What's Wrong with This Code? 🐛
+## Part 1: What's Wrong with This Code?

 When I looked at the original product creation code, I found some serious problems that would cause headaches in production: